 Next up in our bottom freezer refrigerator reviews is the GE GDE21EMKES.
 Available in GE's new and exclusive Slate finish or stainless steel at $1,749 and black or white at $1,649, this 30" 20.9 cubic foot capacity refrigerator could be the perfect option for a kitchen upgrade.
 Learn more about slate vs stainless steel in our article on the topic!

-With an Energy Star rating and upfront temperature controls with a digital temperature display, knowing your fridge's performance is incredibly easy.
+It's Energy Star rated, so it will save you money on electricity.
+It has a digital temperature display rather than the dial controls found on cheaper fridges.
 A factory-installed icemaker includes advanced water filtration for clean-tasting ice, and the Turbo Cool setting helps the temperature bounce back fast after frequent openings, such as when putting away groceries.
 Another efficient feature is the NeverClean Condenser, which locates the condenser coils in the compressor housing rather than exposed on the back of the fridge, so you don't have to worry about dirt and dust build-up affecting their performance.

 Click here to read over 15 real customer reviews of this product!